xmigrate/xmigrate-docs/docs/source/getting_started.rst

 The project creation process for GCP is also very similar to both AWS and Azure.
 We need a cloud storage bucket with an access key and secret key, and service account credentials for resource creation.
 Follow the below steps to create a project for GCP migration.

 1. Give a project name and click on the GCP logo to set the target cloud as GCP.
-Then provide the service account credential JSON file, project id and then click verify.
+Then provide the service account credential JSON file and click verify.

    .. image:: images/gcp_project-1.png
       :width: 600